uc-mani/ESP32_Plant-Growth-Management-System/README.md

 -  Air Quality Sensor
 -  Soil Moisture Sensor

-The system continuously assesses the plant environment and contorls actuators to maintain ideal conditions such as:-
+The system continuously assesses the plant environment and controls actuators to maintain ideal conditions such as:-
 - Water pump
 - Humidifier
 - Fan (optional)